DidacDV/SQL_work/Practice_work/README.md

-# Starting with SQLite and data bases
+# Starting with SQL and databases
 These are some problems about starting on DB with sqlite.
 They are extracted from the CS50x course.

 The basics used are: AND, JOIN ON, WHERE, DISTINCT, AVG, ORDER BY, COUNT, LIMIT, LIKE.